hotrodorm/hotrod/README.md

 ![Graph Query Result - Nitro](hotrod-project/docs/docs-4/nitro/images/graph-query-vos.png)

-The query is available for your application as a simple method call:
+In combination with the `.toJSON()` method, this strategy can produce JSON objects for entire branches of database data with a few lines of code.
+The query is available for your application as the method call:

 ```java
   List<InvoiceWithLines> searchInvoices()
 ```

-Graph Queries can include parameters, entities, extra expressions, and can also combine Dynamic SQL and Native SQL as needed.
+Graph Queries can include parameters, entities, extra expressions, and can also combine Dynamic SQL and Native SQL.

 ## Hello World